 The Seminary's Stotts Fellowship Hall is located in the McCord Community Center, adjacent to the Currie Residence Hall.
-The facility houses the Seminary's dining service, Barth and Grill, which is operated by Southern Foodservice Management, Inc., with the goal of providing a variety of reasonably-priced meal options.
+The facility houses the Seminary's dining service, Barth and Grill, which is operated by Southern Foodservice Management, Inc., with the goal of providing a variety of reasonably priced meal options.
 Stotts Fellowship Hall also serves other special events of the Seminary as needed.

-Any member of the campus community can dine at Barth and Grill.
-Accepted forms of payment are cash, credit card, or a Seminary Campus Card.
+Any member of the campus community and the public can dine at Barth and Grill.
+Accepted forms of payment are cash or credit card.
 Ordinarily, breakfast and lunch are served Monday through Friday while school is in session.
 The meal schedule and costs are subject to change.
 There is no required meal plan for students.

-EMAIL.
+EMAIL